wunki/vagrant-freebsd/README.md

     dhclient vtnet0

-Bootstrap pkg manager by typing `pkg`.
+Bootstrap pkg manager by typing:

+    pkg

-Github recently switched to new SSLv1.2 certificates which requires you to install the latest certificates.
+[Github recently switched to new SSLv1.2 certificates] which requires you to install the latest certificates.
 You can do so by fetching them from my own
 repository: